-Why does the radiologist have to look at my films?
+Why does the radiologist look at my films?
 Doesn't my doctor look at them?

 A radiologist is a medical doctor specially trained to interpret x-rays.
 At Rhode Island Hospital, all of our radiologists are board certified by the American Board of Radiology.
 Sometimes your doctor will request to see your x-rays in addition to having the radiologist interpret them.
 In this case, you can take your films with you after they have been read by the radiologist.

 Does my doctor need to see my X-rays?

 Usually a written report from the radiologist is sufficient.
 Some doctors such as orthopedic surgeons and urologists do need to see the x-rays and will ask you to bring the films.

 Do you (the technologist) see anything wrong with my x-rays?